-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+Notices that affect your property In the past three years have you ever received a notice: distance of the advising that the owner of a neighbouring property has made a planning application?
+Yos/No that affects your property in some other way?
+Yes/No that requires you to do any maintenance, repairs or improvements to your property?
+Yes/No If you have answered yes to any of a-c above, please give the notices to your so estate agent, including any notices which arrive at any time before the date of e the purchaser of your property. blicitor or ntry of In the past three years have you ever received a notice: advising that the owner of a neighbouring property has made a planning application? that affects your property in some other way? that requires you to do any maintenance, repairs or improvements to your property?
+If you have answered yes to any of a-c above, please give the notices to your seestate agent, including any notices which arrive at any time before the date of expressions.

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or p person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+We confirm and belief. n that the information in this form is true and correct to the best of my/our knowledge

-Signature(s):
+Signature(s) :

-·
+a.

-Date:
+Date: 2